Garcelle Beauvais: Film and television

 Beauvais recurred as Veronica Garland, the Wicked Stepmother character from Cinderella, on the second season of the web television series Tell Me a Story.
 She also portrayed Dennis Quaid's love interest in the web television series Merry Happy Whatever.
 Beauvais joined the cast of The Real Housewives of Beverly Hills as the series' first black cast member during its tenth season, which premiered in April 2020.

+Throughout her five seasons on The Real Housewives of Beverly Hills, Beauvais was outspoken about pay disparities within the cast on the franchise.
+She was regularly referred to as a grounded voice during a period of significant cast turnover across the franchise.
+During her last few seasons on the show, she formed a close friendship wth cast member Sutton Stracke though the two are no longer friends.

 She began co-hosting the daytime talk show The Real for its seventh season in September 2020.
 Beauvais reprised her role as a rose bearer in the sequel to the romantic comedy film Coming to America, titled Coming 2 America.

 In 2022, Beauvais signed a first-look development deal with NBCUniversal Television and Streaming, via her production company Garcelle Beauvais Productions.
 That same year, she was cast in the Hulu mystery thriller series The Other Black Girl, a television adaptation of the 2021 novel by Zakiya Dalila Harris.
 In addition, she starred in TV movies Caught in His Web and Black Girl Missing on Lifetime.
 In April 2024, Deadline announced that Beauvais will be executive producing three original films for Lifetime channel, saying: "I am so excited and grateful to continue my relationship with Lifetime because they immediately understood the importance of creating this new franchise with the Black Girl Missing movies.
 Having a network that stands by you and supports your mission gives me hope in humanity."